numo-labs/lambda-streams-to-firehose/README.md

 # AWS Streams to Kinesis Firehose Forwarder

 Amazon Kinesis Firehose simplifies delivery of streaming data to Amazon S3 and Amazon Redshift with a simple, automatically scaled, and zero operations requirement.
 Where customers have existing systems built on streaming interfaces, the addition of Firehose can enable simple archive, or be used to facilitate long term analysis of data from Amazon Redshift.
 Integration can be accomplished by using the [Kinesis Agent](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) to automatically publish file data to Amazon Kinesis Streams and/or Amazon Kinesis Firehose delivery streams.
 This project includes an AWS Lambda function that enables customers who are already using Amazon Kinesis Streams for real time processing to take advantage of Amazon Kinesis Firehose.
-Furthermore, if you are using Amazon DynamoDB and would like to store a history of changes made to the table, this function can push events to Amazon Kinesis Firehose.

 ![StreamToFirehose](StreamToFirehose.png)

 # Pre-requisites

-In order to effectively use this function, you should already have configured an Amazon Kinesis Stream or an Amazon DynamoDB Table with Update Streams, as well as an Amazon Kinesis Firehose Delivery Stream of the correct name.
+In order to effectively use this function, you should already have configured an Amazon Kinesis Stream and an Amazon Kinesis Firehose Delivery Stream of the correct name.
 For Amazon Kinesis Streams, please ensure that producer applications can write to the Stream, and that the Amazon Kinesis Firehose Delivery Stream is able to deliver data to Amazon S3 or Amazon Redshift.
 This function makes no changes to Stream or Firehose configurations.
-You must also have the AWS Command Line Interface (https://aws.amazon.com/cli) installed to take advantage of the Stream Tagging utility supplied.

 # Configuration

 This Lambda functions can map stream sources to Kinesis Firehose Delivery Streams in a few different ways (listed in order of preference):
 * Manually specified configuration (see [index.js:63](index.js#L59))
-* A DynamoDB stream naming convention to determine which Delivery Stream to forward to
 * An Kinesis Stream Tagging convention
 * (Optionally) A default delivery stream.